awsdocs/amazon-kendra-developer-guide/doc_source/sorting.md

 **To sort document results \(AWS SDK\)**

-1. To use the [ UpdateIndex ](API_UpdateIndex.md) operation to make an attribute sortable, set the `Sortable` parameter to `true`\.
-The following JSON example is a `DocumentMetadataConfigurationUpdates` structure that adds an attribute called "Department" to the index and makes it sortable\.
+1. To use the [UpdateIndex](API_UpdateIndex.md) API to make an attribute sortable, set the `Sortable` parameter to `true`\.
+The following JSON example uses `DocumentMetadataConfigurationUpdates` to add an attribute called "Department" to the index and make it sortable\.

    ```
    "DocumentMetadataConfigurationUpdates": [